What to do when your partner pressures you to do drugs

-Although talking about boundaries may feel kind of awkward, it is important that you set the record straight when it comes to sharing yours and knowing about the other person’s wants, needs, fears and limitations.
-If you haven’t yet, telling your partner that you don’t feel comfortable when they try to make you to drink alcohol or do drugs is a great way to set clear boundaries and expectations regarding behaviors that are acceptable to you or not.
-If you are unable to speak with your partner safely, it might help to make a safety plan with our love is respect advocates or talk to someone in your support system about ways to keep you safe in situations where there might be drugs or alcohol involved.
+Although discussing boundaries may feel awkward, setting the record straight when sharing yours and knowing about the other person’s wants, needs, fears, and limitations is essential.
+If you haven’t yet, telling your partner that you don’t feel comfortable when they try to make you drink alcohol or do drugs is a great way to set clear boundaries and expectations regarding behaviors that are acceptable or not to you.

 - Have a safety plan